Surajit-1108/Telecom_Customer_Churn_Analysis_Dashboard/README.md

    .
 Analyzed customer churn by gender, age group, tenure, and service features to discover key drivers of churn.
    .
 Identified high-risk churn segments, such as customers with month-to-month contracts or specific states with higher churn rates.

+Tools Used:
+1. MySQL: For initial data cleaning, handling missing values, and creating views for model training.
+2. Python (Jupyter Notebook): Used for machine learning model implementation, primarily Random Forest, for churn prediction.
+3. Power BI: For data visualization and creating an interactive dashboard for presenting insights and key findings.

 Insights Generated:
 1. Overall Churn Rate: The churn rate was identified at 27%, with 1,732 customers having churned out of 6,418 total customers​.
 2. Gender and Churn: The churn is significantly higher among female customers (65.45%) compared to male customers (34.54%)​.